If you’re worried about the indoor air quality in your Denver house, HEPA filters are a effective method to purify the air your loved ones breathe.

 What Is a HEPA Filter and How Does It Filter Air?

-HEPA filters were originally produced to defend scientists against radiation as they worked on the atomic bomb during World War II.
+HEPA furnace filters were originally produced to defend scientists against radiation as they worked on the atomic bomb during World War II.
 These fiberglass filters use very thin mesh that captures most contaminants.
 Now, these filters are often installed in medical settings, science labs and even homes.

 If you attempted to install a HEPA filter in your furnace, you’d potentially have problems having enough air from your vents.
 This is due to the fact your furnace’s blower motor isn’t engineered to work with such a thick filter.